Energy in Iran: Electricity

-Iran’s domestic consumption and production have steadily grown together since 1984 and it is still heavily reliant on traditional thermal energy sources of electricity, with a small fraction being produced by hydroelectric plants.
-Consumption has steadily risen and it is expected to rise at about 6 percent per year for the following decade.
-Accordingly, the Iranian energy sector must focus its efforts on meeting this continuing demand.
-Today Iran ranks 19th largest producer and 20th largest consumer of electricity in the world.
-A research by the Ministry of Energy indicated that between 15,000-20,000 megawatts of capacity should be added in Iran in the next 20 years.
-In recent years Iran has put greater emphasis on participation of domestic and foreign investors in electricity generation sector, with projects underway to add 40,000 MWh more capacity to the national grid.
+Iran's domestic consumption and production have steadily grown together since 1984 and it is still heavily reliant on traditional thermal energy sources of electricity, with a small fraction being produced by hydroelectric plants.
+As of 2023 a quarter of electricity is generated from oil and most of the rest is gas-fired.
+In recent years, Iran has put greater emphasis on participation of domestic and foreign investors in electricity generation sector, with projects underway to add 40,000 MWh more capacity to the national grid.

 It is estimated that some 18.5 percent of electricity generated in Iran are wasted before it reaches consumers due to technical problems.
 Iran is among the top ten manufacturers of gas turbines with a capacity of 160 megawatts.
 Iran has acquired self-sufficiency of over 80 percent in constructing hydraulic turbines and over 90 percent in producing gas turbines.
 Within the next few years, Iran can join the list of countries that produce power plant technology (2009).
 Iran has achieved the technical expertise to set up hydroelectric, gas and combined cycle power plants.
 Iran is not only self-sufficient in power plant construction but has also concluded a number of contracts on implementing projects in neighboring states.

 The exploration efforts for sources of power generation are wide and diverse in Iran.
 Plans are being made to make oil efficient power plants as well as an emphasis on natural gas production in order to meet their growing electricity demand.
 Nuclear power and hydroelectric power are not focused on for the time being, but they are part of an overall strategy to meet electricity demands.
 The electricity sector is also heavily subsidized and mostly state owned companies control power distribution, transmission and generation.
 In order to meet the demands of the electricity sector, however, Iran is beginning to look into private investment.
 A by-law has been passed allowing the energy ministry to conclude rial or combined rial/foreign-currency contracts for the purchase of electricity from private companies.